Scaarus/nativedb/camera/DestroyCam.md

 ## Parameters
 * **camera**:
 * **ShouldApplyAcrossAllThreads**: If true, the specified script-controlled camera is destroyed, no matter which script thread owns it.
 Note that this can result in conflicts between concurrent script threads, so this must be used with caution.
+(Default value: `False`)